 The Skoda range is increasing, the new head of the family has been named the Kodiaq and will arrive later this year.

-The official unveiling of the new Skoda Kodiaq will take place at the Paris Motor Show in October 2016, but we already know quite a lot, as this model has previously been seen at the Geneva Motor Show as the Skoda Model S.
+The official unveiling of the new Skoda Kodiaq will take place at the Paris Motor Show, but we already know quite a lot, as this model has previously been seen at the Geneva Motor Show as the Skoda Model S.

 Where Did the Name Kodiaq Come From?

 The most immediate difference from the earlier Model S is the name – Kodiaq.
 Clearly inspired by the Yeti to continue the animal theme.
 The Kodiaq gets its name from the Kodiak bear that can be found in Alaska.
 The native people here, the Alutiiq, call this bear taqukaaq, the letter q ends all words that relate to an animal, so Skoda used the q in their spelling of the Kodiaq.
 Using the name of a bear for this new vehicle leads us to expect size, power and strength with plenty of attack!